drvinceknight/Intro_to_Object_Orientated_Programming_With_Python/README.md

 ##Challenge

 In the afternoon the students will be invited to compete (in teams) in a mini "hackathon" where they will be asked to write code that makes use of the OOP paradigm.
 In particular they are expected to delegate tasks within the group.
 See the "Supermarket_Challenge.md" file for further explanations.

+---

+##Contents of the repo

+The repo currently contains files that generate instances of the challenge as well as a solution to the challenge.
+When finished there will also be course slides.